Ronnie Spector: Personal life and death

-In 1972, Ronnie fled their mansion barefoot and without any belongings through a broken window, with the help of her mother.
+In 1972, Ronnie fled their mansion barefoot and without any belongings, with the help of her mother.
 "I knew that if I didn't leave I was going to die there," she said.
 In their 1974 divorce settlement, Ronnie forfeited all future record earnings, alleging that Phil had threatened to have a hit man kill her.
 She received $25,000, a used car, and monthly alimony of $2,500 for five years.
 She later testified that Phil had frequently pulled a gun on her during their marriage and threatened to kill her unless she surrendered custody of their children.

 She tried to rebuild her career, keeping Spector's surname professionally because "I needed any way I could to get back in, I'd been kept away so long."
 According to her, Phil hired lawyers to prevent her singing her popular songs and denied her royalties.
 In 1988, the Ronettes sued Phil for $10 million in damages, rescission of the contract, the return of the masters, and recoupment of money received from the sale of Ronettes masters.
-It took 10 years for the case to make it to trial, and after a prolonged legal battle, Phil was ordered to pay Ronnie over $1 million in royalties.
+It took 10 years for the case to make it to trial.
+After a prolonged legal battle, the court ruled that their contract gave Phil unconditional rights to the recordings but Ronnie was entitled to her share of royalties.

-In 1982, she married her manager Jonathan Greenfield.
+In 1983, she married her manager Jonathan Greenfield.
 They had two sons, and lived in Danbury, Connecticut.
-She released her memoir Be My Baby: How I Survived Mascara, Miniskirts, and Madness, Or, My Life as a Fabulous Ronette in 1990; the book was later named by Rolling Stone as one of the greatest rock biographies of all time.
-An updated version titled Be My Baby: A Memoir was completed in late 2021, just two months before Spector's death, and was released in May 2022.

-Death

-Spector died at her home in Danbury on January 12, 2022, after a short battle with cancer, at the age of 78.
+Spector died at her home in Danbury on January 12, 2022, shortly after a cancer diagnosis, at the age of 78.